SAP-samples/cloud-extension-ecc-business-process/README.md

 2. Open cloned project folder
 3. Right click on *mta.yaml* file and select **Build MTA Project**.
 The will generate an .MTAR file in mta_archives folder.
 4. After build is done right click on mta_archives/Mockserver_1.0.0.mtar and select **Deploy MTA Archive**
     - You probably will be asked about Cloud Foundry login.
 Follow the instructions on the screen to enter you CF Endpoint and credentials.
-On the latest step you will choose your target SAP BTP Subaccount and CF Space.
+On the latest step you will choose your target CF Organization and CF Space.
-5. If you already have some Event Mesh instance you can bind it from terminal:
+5. \[OPTIONAL\] If you already have some Event Mesh instance you can bind it from terminal after the deployment is successfully done:
     - Open new terminal window with Ctrl+`
     - Enter the following command:
-    <code>cf bs mock-srv BusinessPartnerValidation-ems</code>
+    <code>cf bs mock-srv BusinessPartnerValidation-ems && cf restart mock-srv</code>
     - NOTE: in the example above the name of Event Mesh service instance is BusinessPartnerValidation-ems.
 It can be different in your case!
+6. \[OPTIONAL\] You can also create a destination to the newly deployed Mock Server Application.
+It's only relevant if you have a destination service instance created in your CF space.
+Go to terminal and start the following command:
+    <code>bash create-destination.sh bupa BusinessPartnerValidation-dest</code>
+    - NOTE: in the command above the destination name is "bupa".
+You can change it as you need.
+    - NOTE: in the command above the destination service instance is "BusinessPartnerValidation-dest".
+You can change it as you need.

 ## How to use